-Why is New Orleans called The Big Easy, anyway?
+Why is New Orleans called The Big Easy?

-There are many theories surrounding the creation of this nickname.
+Many theories are surrounding the creation of this nickname.
 One of the best ways to explain it is through the relaxed or easy way of life that the people are accustomed to.